Frequently Asked Questions

 Read our full Anti-Harassment Policy here, which includes written examples and scenarios of what isn’t acceptable behavior.

 ACCESSIBILITY AT RIOT FEST

 Riot Fest is committed to making the festival accessible for all festival attendees.
 We’re happy to offer accessible entrances, viewing platforms, and bathrooms, along with ramps around the curb lines of Douglass Park (in addition to existing sidewalk inclines).
-There is also limited parking on Ogden and Sacramento, as well as a drop-off & pick-up area, detailed below.
+There is a drop-off & pick-up area, detailed below.

-If you need any assistance entering the festival grounds, please notify security upon arriving and inform them of your needs.
+If you need any assistance entering the festival grounds, please notify security upon arrival and inform them of your needs.
 They’ll be able to help you access the festival once notified.
-Make sure to visit the Information booth post-entry—located near the main entrance—to get a wristband and receive further assistance onsite.
+Make sure to visit the Accessibility Tent post-entry—located near the main entrance—to get a wristband and receive further assistance onsite.
 There are outlets on the festival grounds for those who may need to charge equipment such as a powered wheelchair.

 The festival grounds are wheelchair accessible.
 While there are paved pathways to use across the festival grounds, some travel across the festival grounds will be over natural terrain.
 Please note the possibility for mud or puddles if it rains.
 Those with trouble walking or standing should consider attending the festival with someone who can help navigate, or using an all-terrain wheelchair.

 We want all Riot Fest attendees to have the best experience possible over the weekend.
 For anything that isn’t covered in this section, please contact us ahead of time with any questions or concerns at [email protected] with the subject line “Accessibility” so we can assist you.

 DROP-OFF, PICKUP, & PARKING